USDA-ARS-GBRU/MicroMPN_data-files/README.md

    - 3.2. *Subfolder*: R_analysis

       - This folder contains two files, an R script and an input file.
-The R script computes a Pearson correlation, a linear regression, a Bland Altman analysis, and Fisher's F-test          using CFU and MPN data.
+The R script computes a Pearson correlation, a linear regression, a Bland Altman analysis, and Fisher's F-test          using MPN/g and CFU/g data.
 The input file contains both MPN and MPN adjusted data.
-Users can subset the columns to run the analysis with either of the MPN values.
+Users can run the analysis with MPN adjusted values by simply subsetting for the correct columns in the input file.

+      -  Statistical analysis was performed in R v4.3.0 (R Core Team, 2023).
+Both MPN and MPN adjusted values were analyzed.
+However, the scientific paper only discusses and displays results       for MPN values.
+The conclusions of the paper were not affected by MPN adjusted values.

       - R_script - "backup_dataMPN_micrompn_trim_norarity_community_R.txt"